ckeditor/ckeditor4-docs/docs/guide/dev/features/balloontoolbar/README.md

 ## Creating Balloon Toolbar Without Contexts

 It is possible to use low level API to control a Balloon Toolbar directly, in such case the balloon should be created using the <code>balloonToolbar</code> constructor directly.
-See [{@linkapi CKEDITOR.ui.balloonToolbar}](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR.ui.balloonToolbar) type docs for more details.
+See [{@linkapi CKEDITOR.ui.balloonToolbar CKEDITOR.ui.balloonToolbar}](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR.ui.balloonToolbar) type docs for more details.

 ## Balloon Toolbar Demo